 return sum

-def correlate_cython_omp(double[::1] a not None, double[::1] b not None,
+double[::1] b not None,

-int num_threads=0):
+int num_threads=0

 """Return linear correlation of two one-dimensional arrays."""